 The LAA/Permit Renewal Unit issues permits for repair work where the total cost does not exceed $25,000 per building in any 12-month period.
 These don't require plans or PE/RA approval.

 Once the project is completed, PEs or RAs must have a final inspection, and plumbers need all inspections and tests completed and final plumbing sign-off.
-Call 311 to schedule an inspection.
+Schedule an inspection online in DOB NOW: Inspection.
 (In some cases, PEs or RAs may inspect their completed projects to confirm that the work meets their filed plans and complies with all applicable laws.)
-After sign-off or notification of completion, the Department will issue a Letter of Completion.
+After sign-off or notification of completion in DOB NOW: Inspection, the applicant can request a Letter of Completion in DOB NOW: Build.

 Property owners and the people performing plumbing work without a permit may face violations with penalties, court appearances, and civil or criminal penalties.
 However, some minor projects aren't subject to the permit requirement.
 Simple repairs or replacing existing faucets, toilets and sinks are considered cosmetic; someone without a license may do this without a permit.